 If you're new to baking yeast breads, you'll want to first read our primer on different varieties of yeast and their behaviors.
-Then start yourself off easy with a few no-knead bread recipes, like an addictive roasted-garlic or olive-rosemary focaccia.
+Then start yourself off easy with a few no-knead bread recipes, like a roasted-garlic or olive-rosemary focaccia.
 After a little experimenting, you'll be all set to tackle a loaf of crusty white bread, a batch of buttery Parker House rolls, and even homemade bagels.
 Here are 17 yeast bread recipes to help you make your weekends a little warmer and cozier, and give you a nice sense of accomplishment besides.

 This classic, all-purpose loaf is a natural starting point for your adventures in bread-making.
 It's made with just four ingredients—flour, water, salt, and yeast—which allows you to really focus on the technique.
 Instant, active dry, and fresh yeast all work here, but the amount that you need depends on the one you choose, so pay close attention to labels if you're out shopping.